IvailoIvanov1999/Random-sentences-generator-by-Ivailo-Ivanov/README.md

   Program generate some logical,or no logical ,or funny sentences .

-  Generatro is based on :
+  Generator is based on :
         Sentence = who + action + details
         Who = name | name from place
             names = peter,jane,ivailo .....